Men’s Behaviour Change Program

 This theme is connected with the impact that role models have had on participant's lives.
 These role models have melded this behaviour, which has led to problems in adulthood.
 Problems associated with relationships, communication, self-esteem, confidence, expressing emotions, conflict resolution etc and the list goes on.
 This is why I believe young men need to experience positive role models.

-The programs that I have been running for young boys at schools over the last six years encourage boys to get in tune with themselves, their family and their lives so that they may enter adulthood with self-awareness and a good understanding of the importance of equality.
+The programs that I have been running for young boys at schools over the last twelve years encourage boys to get in tune with themselves, their family and their lives so that they may enter adulthood with self-awareness and a good understanding of the importance of equality.

 These programs have received a lot of positive recognition from the schools that have taken part.
 More importantly there has been regular positive feedback from students, teachers and parents.
 Testimonials (including video testimonials) and references can be provided to support this.